The Dark Side

 An open-minded reading of the series reveals how much Harry has in common with both Snape and Malfoy though he often can’t see it himself.
-Desire for revenge as opposed to true justice is something Harry, Malfoy and Snape have all experienced first-hand for similar reasons, as well as outbursts of temper, of which Harry actually displays the most.
-Secretive plotting, outright lying and rule-breaking just are some of the things Harry and his friends have proven themselves quite adept at–the Sorting Hat was obviously not wrong when it said Harry would go far in Slytherin.
+The desire for revenge as opposed to true justice is something Harry, Malfoy, and Snape have all experienced firsthand for similar reasons, as well as outbursts of temper, which Harry actually displays the most.
+Secretive plotting, outright lying, and rule-breaking just are some of the things Harry and his friends have proven themselves quite adept at – the Sorting Hat was obviously not wrong when it said Harry would go far in Slytherin.
 The most obvious connection between Harry and Snape is, of course, the whole half-blood prince relationship.
-Harry found Snape so understandable and even admirable under that guise, yet recoiled in horror upon learning the truth–quite possibly because he couldn’t handle the realization that Snape had given him advice that he actually valued.
+Harry finds Snape so understandable and even admirable under that guise yet recoils in horror upon learning the truth – quite possibly because he couldn’t handle the realization that Snape had given him advice that he actually valued.
 So what sets Harry apart from Malfoy and Snape?
 Depending on your view of things, very little except for the undeniable fact that Harry is definitely fighting for the good side, whereas the other two are questionable.
 I believe one of the revelations found in the seventh book will be Harry’s realization of these common traits, and hence, his realization of himself as a whole human being.
 Whether or not Harry has to murder Voldemort or anyone else, he will face challenges that test his character in a whole new way.
-Like so many protagonists before him he will face the dark side of himself and undoubtedly triumph over it.
+Like so many protagonists before him, he will face the dark side of himself and undoubtedly triumph over it.

 With that being said, I sincerely hope to see more of this aforementioned darker side, from Harry and from other characters.
 Harry spent the sixth book in a brief limelight of popularity that, in my opinion, didn’t become him.
-His short relationship with Ginny, his Quidditch captainship, his falsely earned teacher’s pet status and his position as the media darling of the wizarding world were all rather annoying on him.
-Moreover, I was shocked at how easily Harry got over the use of dark magic on another person (Sectumsempra on Malfoy-after all, the spell was marked “for enemies”), and I think that this is evidence of Harr y’s “bad side” because preceding and following that incident, he has never been able to cast such a dark spell.
+His short relationship with Ginny, his Quidditch captainship, his falsely earned teacher’s pet status, and his position as the media darling of the wizarding world were all rather annoying to him.
+Moreover, I was shocked at how easily Harry gets over the use of Dark Magic on another person (Sectumsempra on Malfoy – after all, the spell is marked “for enemies”), and I think that this is evidence of Harry’s “bad side” because preceding and following that incident, he has never been able to cast such a Dark spell.
 Harry definitely has a darker side that JKR has shown, and I believe it will reach its peak in a scene of glorious self-confrontation.
 Harry will be forced to take his formerly underestimated adversaries more seriously (Malfoy and Snape) and will gain insight into the minds of the others (Voldemort) by realizing his own darker qualities.
 In short: Never underestimate the power of the dark side.

 Contact silvrcherubim at chairubim at hotmail dot com with questions and comments about this editorial.